TheWinterShadow/The-Data-Packet/USAGE.md

 # Usage Guide - The Data Packet

-This guide covers all aspects of using The Data Packet Docker image for automated podcast generation.
+This comprehensive guide covers all aspects of using The Data Packet's AI-powered podcast generation system.

 ## 📦 Getting the Image